 Hybrid Program for Master of Public Health, M.P.H.

 Grand Valley State University's Master of Public Health (MPH) degree, offered by the School of Interdisciplinary Health, prepares students by enhancing career opportunities through the acquisition of quantitative and qualitative problem solving research skills, service, and experiential learning.
 Public health professionals promote good health and prevent disease within communities.
-Our MPH Traditional and Hybrid programs provide graduate and community-based education and research grounded in social justice to help meet these goals.
+Our MPH Hybrid programs, with cohorts meeting in Grand Rapids or Traverse City, provide graduate and community-based education and research grounded in social justice to help meet these goals.

-Join one of our Online (webinar) MPH Information Sessions or an MPH Open House to learn more about the MPH Hybrid Program and our Traditional Program.
+Join one of our Online (webinar) MPH Information Sessions or an MPH Open House to learn more about the MPH Hybrid Programs.

 MPH Online/Hybrid Program

 The Master of Public Health (M.P.H.)
-Hybrid Program at Grand Valley State University is available to students interested in pursuing the Epidemiology or Health Promotion emphasis
+Hybrid Program at Grand Valley State University is available to students interested in pursuing either the Epidemiology or Health Promotion emphasis.

 Undergraduate students, eligible to apply for the Allied Health Science B.S. - Master of Public Health M.P.H.
 Combined Degree program or the Exercise Science B.S. - Master of Public Health M.P.H.
-Combined Degree, may apply for either the Traditional or Hybrid MPH programs.
+Combined Degree, may apply for either of the Hybrid Cohort MPH program locations.

-Hybrid students traveling to Grand Rapids (MI) each semester will find several lodging, restaurant, and free or inexpensive transportation options convenient to our GVSU Health Campus location.
-Grand Rapids is within a few hours drive from several cities, including Detroit, Toledo, Fort Wayne, South Bend, and Chicago.
+Hybrid students traveling to Grand Rapids (MI) for the Summer Intensive will find several lodging, restaurant, and free or inexpensive transportation options convenient to our GVSU Health Campus location.
+Grand Rapids is within a few hour's drive from several cities, including Detroit, Toledo, Fort Wayne, South Bend, and Chicago.
 Grand Rapids is also easily accessible via air service to the Gerald R. Ford International Airport, Amtrak rail service, and the Greyhound bus.
 Learn more about traveling to Grand Rapids.
-Many area hotels offer discounted rates are to GVSU students who are commuting.
+Many area hotels offer discounted rates to GVSU students who are commuting.

 Why Should I Select the Hybrid Option?